 Simultaneous B.A./M.A.
 Degree

 It is possible to complete a simultaneous B.A./M.A. degree in East Asian Studies, but it is a very demanding process.
 By pursuing a simultaneous bachelor’s and master’s degrees in East Asian Studies, a student is extending his or her undergraduate program into the graduate level of study.
-Study at this level is demanding.
-It requires significant preparation before entering the program and a high degree of dedication on the part of students who must be able to complete advanced courses while meeting the general requirements for graduation from Yale College.
+Study at this level requires significant preparation before entering the program and a high degree of dedication on the part of students, who must be able to complete advanced courses while meeting the general requirements for graduation from Yale College.

-To be eligible for the simultaneous award of the Bachelor’s and Master’s degrees, applicants must by the end of their fifth term of enrollment have achieved at least two-thirds A or A– grades in all of their course credits as well as in all of the course credits directly relating to their major.
+To be eligible for the simultaneous award of the Bachelor’s and Master’s degree in East Asian Studies, applicants must by the end of their fifth term of enrollment have achieved at least two-thirds A or A– grades in all of their course credits, as well as in all of the course credits directly relating to the East Asian Studies major.

-While the formal proposal to pursue simultaneous degrees is due by the last day of classes in their fifth term of enrollment in Yale College, he or she should begin consulting with the East Asian Studies Director of Undergraduate Studies (DUS) and the Director of Graduate Studies (DGS) during the sophomore year and must begin developing a formal proposal during the fall of the junior year.
-If the DUS and DGS approve the proposal, it is forwarded to the Yale College Dean’s Office, where a joint committee of Yale College and the Graduate School acts upon the department’s nomination and notifies the student of acceptance into the program.
-Proposals must meet all of the requirements outlined in YCPS regarding academic achievement and the pattern of enrollment in graduate courses.
+While the formal proposal to pursue simultaneous degrees is due by the last day of classes in their fifth term of enrollment in Yale College, he or she should begin consulting with the East Asian Studies Director of Undergraduate Studies (DUS) and the Director of Graduate Studies (DGS) during the sophomore year and must begin developing a proposal during the fall of the junior year.
+The proposal must include a statement of purpose, EAST Simultaneous Degree Worksheet, and a writing sample (such as a course paper).

 General requirements